 In 2007 the organisation of National Poetry Day was transferred to a dedicated organisation (where you can find out about other NPD events, and even add your own to their map), though The Poetry Society continues to celebrate the day with exciting events and initiatives each year, including a whole day of poetry at National Poetry Day Live, held each year at the Southbank Centre, London.

 This year’s National Poetry Day

-The next National Poetry Day will be on 6 October 2016, and the theme will be Messages.
-The Poetry Society is celebrating with a range of projects and events:
+National Poetry Day was on 6 October 2016, and the theme was Messages.
+The Poetry Society celebrated with a range of projects and events: